 To mark its fifteenth year of operation, the WAC Clearinghouse launched the 25 Collective, a demonstration project for sustainable publishing, in May 2012.
 Now, five years later, we've met that goal—and then some.

-Are you interesting in joining the Sustainable Publishing Initiative?
-Please contact Mike Palmquist at Mike.Palmquist@ColoState.edu or any member of the Clearinghouse Editorial Board.
+To learn more, please contact Mike Palmquist at Mike.Palmquist@ColoState.edu or any member of the Clearinghouse Editorial Board.